 15. Candlestick, table lamp.

-16. If you make several holes in the bottle cap, you will get a sprinkler or sprinkler.
-A very handy thing when frying barbecue on the grill.
+16. If you make several holes in the cap of a bottle, you will get a sprinkler or waterer.
+A very convenient thing when grilling shish kebab on the grill.

-17. If you insert a small tube into the bottle cap, you get an oiler that will help fill containers located in hard-to-reach places (gearboxes, transmission elements)
+17. If you insert a small tube into the cap of the bottle, you will get an oil can, which will help fill containers located in hard-to-reach places (gearboxes, transmission elements)

-18. Although it is not easy, it is possible to make a homemade silencer for firearms from a plastic bottle.
+18. Although it is not easy, it is possible to make a homemade silencer for a firearm from a plastic bottle.

 19. If you pour pebbles into a plastic bottle, you get a rattle that can be hung on a rope around the perimeter of the protected area.

-20. Thermos (if you insert another, smaller one into one plastic bottle, and lay foam newspaper material between them, etc.).
-To maintain the temperature of a filled plastic bottle, you can simply wrap it tightly in several layers with newspaper or corrugated cardboard.
+20. Thermos (if you insert another, smaller one into one plastic bottle, and between them lay polystyrene newspaper, etc.).
+To maintain the temperature of a filled plastic bottle, you can simply wrap it tightly in several layers of newspaper or corrugated cardboard.

-21. Often plastic bottles are used as a target (to be hit by various means of destruction, stones, arrows, etc.).
-Unlike glass, after hitting this target, no fragments remain.
+21. Plastic bottles are often used as targets (to hit by different means defeats, stones, arrows, etc.).
+Unlike glass ones, after hitting this target there are no fragments left.

-22. Small dumbbells can be made by filling a bottle with shot, small nuts and bolts, or just wet sand.
+22. You can make small dumbbells by filling a bottle with shot, small nuts and bolts, or just wet sand.

 23. If you pour water into a bottle, you can use it as a rolling pin for dough.

-24. Plastic bottles make wonderful greenhouses for rooting plants or for maintaining high humidity of various small seedlings and seedlings.
+24. Plastic bottles make wonderful greenhouses for rooting plants or maintaining high humidity various small seedlings and saplings.

 25. A waterproof container for storing and carrying matches, dry fuel, and other non-waterproof items can also be made from a plastic bottle.